mdekorte/Pragmatic_Similarity_Computation/README.md

 # ISG Pragmatic Similarity Code
 ## Author: Marcel de Korte, based on code by Andy Segura

+This repository consists of two notebooks, Pragmatic_Similarity_Tutorial and Speech_Translation_Model_Tutorial.
-This code can be used to compute the pragmatic similarity between a recorded utterance and a set of reference audio samples, and have it return the most similar utterance.
+Pragmatic_Similarity_Tutorial: This notebook can be used to compute the pragmatic similarity between a recorded utterance and a set of reference audio samples, and have it return the most similar utterance.
 It is thus a re-release of the Pragmatically Similar Utterance Finder Demonstration (Ward and Segura, Interspeech 2024).
 Its main difference is the easier install process: the key dataset is already included and does not need a separate install, and control is via a Jupyter notebook, rather than via a user interface.
 This allows for easy experimentation to understand the workings of the similarity metric.
 However, this version lacks the ability to "eavesdrop" on a human-human conversation and pull out live utterances to use as search seeds.
 It is therefore less suitable for live demos (since speech produced in response to a prompt is generally not very similar to anything in the reference set, which is all taken from live dialogs, and exhibits spontaneous speaking patterns and a rich diversity of pragmatic intents).
+Speech_Translation_Model_Tutorial: This notebook can be used to train a speech feature translation from English to Spanish and from Spanish to English.
+It is based on initial work from Javier Vazquez at the ISG Lab.

 ## Installation